Lasseignejk/DC-Notes/BackEnd/9--Sessions.md

 Now that your session is configured, you can store some data on it.

-You can do this isndie any route handler or middleware using the req.session object.
+You can do this inside any route handler or middleware using the req.session object.

 Require your model at the top of your index.js